bygreencn/OCRaptor/README.md

 ![](img/AddDatabase01-en.png)

 You should see a new entry in the '*Select database*'-window.
-The picture below shows three entries: 'Ebooks', 'Studies' and 'Personal Documents'
+The picture below shows three entries: 'Ebooks', 'Studies' and 'Personal Documents'.
+Just click on your entry and click '**Select**'.
 ![](img/SelectDatabase02-en.png)
 ![](img/EditDatabase01-en.png)
 ![](img/EditDatabase02-en.png)